LimelightVision/LimelightDocs/docs/apriltags_in_2d.rst

 * Input Tab - Change "Pipeline Type" to "Fiducial Markers"
 * Standard Tab - Make sure "family" is set to "AprilTag Classic 16h5"
 * Input Tab - Set "Black Level" to zero
-* Input Tab - Set "Gain" to 20
+* Input Tab - Set "Gain" to 15
 * Input Tab - Reduce exposure to reduce motion blur.
 Stop reducing once tracking reliability decreases.

 * Standard Tab - If would like to increase your framerate, increase the "Detector Downscale"
 * Input Tab - For increased range and/or accuracy, increase the capture resolution.

+* If you're seeing spurious tag detections, add the ID's you want to track to the "filter" control or increase the "Quality Threshold" value.

 * Click the "Gear" Icon, and make sure your team number is set and that a static IP is configured.
 * Click "Change Team Number" and "Change IP Settings" if you changed their corresponding settings.
 Powercycle your robot.